hilts-vaughan/inspire/README.md

 Arcane Engine
 =======

-A work in progress made engine that will work on simplifying the development process of current game engines such as RPG Maker, Game Maker and much more.
+A work in progress game engine that will work on simplifying the development process of current game engines such as RPG Maker, Game Maker and much more.
 It will come with a server for optional multiplayer.

 Credits:
 Vaughan Hilts